Charleston, Staten Island: Cityscape

-In 2002, Allen Alishahi, a broker at Sun Properties of New York Inc., estimates that one third of Charleston was residential, one third had commercial and industrial properties, and one third was parkland.

-As of 2002, the majority of houses in Charleston are single-family houses.
-The varieties of houses in Charleston include ranch houses, raised ranch houses, Victorian houses, detached Colonial houses, and French mansard houses.
-A significant number of houses in Charleston are around 70 to 80 years old and have prices ranging from $179,900 to $580,000, with the former representing the costs of a ranch house.
-Houses built within several years until 2002 tend to be semidetached houses within a $200,000 to $300,000 price range grouped in enclaves, or large custom detached houses with prices at or above $500,000.
-As of that year, some houses in the area are over 100 years old.
+In 2002, Allen Alishahi, a broker at Sun Properties of New York Inc., estimated that one third of Charleston was residential, one third had commercial and industrial properties, and one third was parkland.
+The majority of houses were single-family homes, including ranch houses, Victorian houses, detached Colonial houses, and French mansard houses.
+A significant number of houses in Charleston date from the early 1900s.
+Newer homes tend to be semi-detached houses grouped in enclaves, or large custom detached houses.

 Demographics

-As of 2002, many groups of people live in Charleston, including many families of Irish and Italian origin.
-Many residents of 19th century Charleston were Germans.
-In the 20th century many Hungarian immigrants settled in Charleston.
+Charleston residents included many Germans in the 19th century, many Hungarian immigrants in the 20th century, and more recently many families of Irish and Italian origin.